gramener/gramex/gramex/apps/guide/filehandler/README.md

     handler: FileHandler            # displays a file
     kwargs:
       path: page.html               # named page.html
-      template: "*.html"            # Apply the transform to all HTML files
+      template: true                # rendered as a Tornado template
 ```

 The file can contain any template feature.
 Here's a sample `page.html`.